AustralianCancerDataNetwork/auscatverse/components/orthanc.md

 ## Secrets

 A default `orthanc.json` file is provided within the Docker image.
 This makes deploying the container in a simulation environment easy without requiring further configuration.
+The default username and password combination is:

+Username: `admin`
+Password: `admin`

+> Important: Only ever use the default username and password combination in a simulation or development environment!

-In a production deployment you should provide a secret named orthanc.json which is mapped to `/run/secrets/orthanc.json`.
+In a production deployment you should provide a secret named `orthanc.json` which is mapped to `/run/secrets/orthanc.json`.
 You can add this using the Secrets tab in Portainer.
 Here is a sample structure for `orthanc.json`:

 ```json
 {